 (b) in accordance with section 52 or 53.

-51. Entry in the Register
+51. Permanent registrations in Register, making of

 (1) Subject to this Part, where the Minister directs that an entry in the Register on a permanent basis is to be made in relation to any place, the Council shall cause to be entered in the Register —